The Académie des Sciences virtual bookshop

 "Learning is the human species' greatest talent.
 Even more than Homo sapiens, we are Homo docens: we learn from each other, in society, with a speed and efficiency that even the most advanced artificial intelligence algorithms fail to approach.

 But really, how do we learn?
-What changes in our brains when we learn to walk, talk, read or play the violin?
+What changes in our brains as we learn to walk, talk, read or play the violin?

 At any age, our brains continue to evolve - but is it as easy for an adult as it is for a baby?
 What do we gain in wisdom, what do we lose in fluidity as we progress through the stages of life?